 Fraunberger consistently pursues the altered perception of space in his work "Wirbelsatz/Vortexmovement", focusing on specific material qualities of conch-shells that shift our perception of water and entropy, relating non-human resonances to human architecture.

-His latest work is a sonic-theatrical overwriting regarding romantic period / Biedermaier literature.
+His latest sonic theatre work is a recycle regarding romantic period / Biedermaier literature.
 Interweaving Franz Schubert's "Maiden of the Mill" with the ritual voice of Kurdish singer Sakina Teyna and sonics from "Hearafter" to create a liminal drama: "the glory of the millers doom".
 Investigating the uncanny within earthly agencies describes Fraunbergers future-oriented perspective on overwriting beyond nature and culture.

 BACKGROUND Fraunberger studied electro-acoustic music and the humanities.
 He has written a thesis on liminality in the context of premodern sufi-scholar Ibn Arabi including Arabic-German translations of key passages.
 Stefan has studied several tongues and dialects.
 Having published articles and texts about "the progress of things being left behind", "language composing states" as well as about watersheds, his interdisciplinary approach is influenced by the ontological turn, philosophy of science and materiality.
 Stefan was awarded composition scholarships from the federal ministry of Austria and from the city of Vienna.